Sburris/SecurityNotes/_TODO.md

 - [Seclists](https://github.com/danielmiessler/SecLists)
   - Contains lists of things to use for fuzzing and other activities
 - [Helios: Know your attack surface](https://helios.exposed/)
+- [XXE: How to become a Jedi [SLIDES]](https://www.slideshare.net/ssuserf09cba/xxe-how-to-become-a-jedi)

 - [DO YOU KNOW HOW MUCH YOUR COMPUTER CAN DO IN A SECOND?](http://computers-are-fast.github.io/?utm_source=hackernewsletter&utm_medium=email&utm_term=fav)